Harshit-Kandoi/Portfolio/README.md

 ## 🙋 About Me

 🚀 I am a passionate **Data Scientist** dedicated to leveraging the power of data to drive impactful solutions for real-world challenges.
-My journey in **Machine Learning**, **Deep Learning**, and **Data Analysis** has allowed me to develop a strong foundation in building predictive models and actionable insights.
+My journey in **Machine Learning**, **Deep Learning**, and **Data Analysis** has allowed me to develop a strong foundation for building predictive models and actionable insights.

 I am motivated by the transformative potential of data and thrive on unraveling complex problems, turning raw information into meaningful outcomes.
 Whether it’s creating personalized recommendations or predictive analytics, I aim to craft solutions that improve decision-making, efficiency, and user experience.